ialexi/sc-docs/src/class-overviews/Animatable.md

 Setting up transitions
 ----------------------
-To set up transitions, you define a "transitions" hash on the view:
+To set up transitions, you define a `#js:transitions`` hash on the view:

     #js
     view: SC.View.design(SC.Animatable, {